Judge Frank Caprio to retire from Providence Municipal Court

 “As I reflect on my 38 years as a Judge, I hope I have lived up to the example of all those that served before me, either on the bench, or in city government, to make Providence a city that welcomes all, and enriches the lives of every person that chooses our great city to be their home.”

-He also thanked former Mayor Joe Paolino, who he called the “driving force” behind his first election as judge in 1985, along with court staff.
+He also thanked former Mayor Joe Paolino, calling him the “driving force” behind his first election as judge in 1985, along with court staff.

 “And, of course, the part that I enjoyed the most, which is interacting with the wonderful mosaic of residents and visitors to our city,” Caprio said.
 “I look forward to the next chapter in my career and to continue enjoying the blessings of good health.”